bloominstituteoftechnology/DS-Unit-1-Sprint-2-Statistics/module4/template.md

 ## Misconceptions

 What misconceptions do people have about your topic?
--"Mental ilness looks the same everywhere." https://news.stanford.edu/2014/07/16/voices-culture-luhrmann-071614/
+-"Mental illness looks the same everywhere." https://news.stanford.edu/2014/07/16/voices-culture-luhrmann-071614/

 ## Examples